Find your care

 Access to innovative research: As global leaders in gastrointestinal (GI) cancer research, we provide eligible stomach cancer patients access to advanced clinical trials for promising new therapies.

-Nationally recognized expertise: U.S. News & World Report ranks UCLA Health among the top five hospitals in the country for gastroenterology and GI surgery.
+Nationally recognized expertise: U.S. News & World Report ranks UCLA Health among the top five hospitals in the country for gastroenterology and stomach cancer surgery.

 Proven success: Survival rates after diagnosis and treatment at UCLA Health’s Gastrointestinal Oncology Program are among the highest in the nation.